zenika-open-source/immutadot/packages/immutadot-benchmark/README.md

 ![immutadot logo](https://raw.githubusercontent.com/zenika-open-source/immutadot/master/misc/otter.svg?sanitize=true)
 ===

-## immutad●t-benchmark
+## immutadot-benchmark

-This is a benchmarking private package for immutad●t, find out more on the [repository main page](../../#performances).
+This is a benchmarking private package for immutadot, find out more on the [repository main page](../../#performances).